 By Stefaan Ghijs

 Many people often talk about private jets, but they actually refer to a private aircraft instead.
 Whether the aircraft is equipped with propellers or jet engines is seen as irrelevant by people.
-Simply put, the word private jet is used by a lot of people to describe private flying.
+To make things simple: The word private jet is used by a lot of people to describe private flying.

-But what are the differences between using a private jet and a propeller aircraft?
-Below, we explain several differences.
+But what are the differences between using a private jet with engines and a propeller plane?
+Below, we will explain several differences.

-Despite the popularity of private jets, propeller aircraft continue to play a very important role in today’s air transport.
+Despite the popularity of private jets, a propeller plane continues to play a very important role in today’s air transport.
 Most airlines use propeller aircraft for shorter distance flights.
 A propeller-driven aircraft is an efficient aircraft for flights with a distance between 700 and 1000 kilometers.
 For longer distances, a propeller aircraft is not the most efficient and cost-effective aircraft.

 The minimal gain of time with a private jet is related to the fact that private jets have to climb to higher altitudes after take-off.
 The latter in comparison with a propeller aircraft that continues its flight on lower altitudes.